nhahub/NHA-199/README.md

 - From IntelliJ IDEA:
   - Open the project, import Maven project, run test classes or test suite directly.

-## Common commands
-- Clean and run tests: `mvn clean test`
-- Run a single test class: configure a run configuration in IntelliJ or use Maven Surefire parameters.

-## Notes and tips
-- Keep browser driver version compatible with browser version.
-- Use explicit waits in `engine.Bot` to avoid flaky tests.
-- Keep page objects focused: locators + actions + verifications.

 ## Troubleshooting
 - If tests fail to start the browser Check logs printed by tests or the `engine.Bot` for more details.